Mephyton Prescribing Information

-Mephyton is indicated in the following coagulation disorders which are due to faulty formation of factors II, VII, IX and X when caused by vitamin K deficiency or interference with vitamin K activity.
+Mephyton is indicated for the treatment of adults with the following coagulation disorders which are due to faulty formation of factors II, VII, IX and X when caused by vitamin K deficiency or interference with vitamin K activity.

-- anticoagulant-induced prothrombin deficiency caused by coumarin or indanedione derivatives;
+- anticoagulant-induced hypoprothrombinemia caused by coumarin or indanedione derivatives;

 - hypoprothrombinemia secondary to antibacterial therapy;

 - hypoprothrombinemia secondary to factors limiting absorption or synthesis of vitamin K, e.g., obstructive jaundice, biliary fistula, sprue, ulcerative colitis, celiac disease, intestinal resection, cystic fibrosis of the pancreas, and regional enteritis;